ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options:
 {: #certificate-management-options}

- - **IBM Cloud Secrets Manager** - Highly recommended when IBM Cloud is primarily used
+ - **IBM Cloud Secrets Manager** - Highly recommended when IBM Cloud is primarily used.
  - **No Certificate Management** - Perhaps applicable in private environments with Dev/QA workloads and or where there is a minimal number of certificates to managed.
  - **Customer-Owned or 3rd Party Certificate Management Solu6tion**